 - Judikje Simons, NED, Sobibór concentration camp

-The Slovak-language press stated that the women performed their ensemble exercises without apparatuses first, which meant that the Czechoslovak team had to dig themselves out of a hole.
+The Slovak-language press stated that women’s gymnastics teams performed their ensemble exercises without apparatuses first, which meant that the Czechoslovak team had to dig themselves out of a hole.
 Here were the standings after the first ensemble exercise: